AppliedAcousticsChalmers/ambisonic-encoding/Readme.md

-# Ambisonic Encoding of Signals From Higher-Odrer Microphone Arrays
+# Ambisonic Encoding of Signals From Higher-Order Microphone Arrays

 ## Spherical Microphone Arrays With a Spherical Baffle